 Why Choose Neal Davis?

-Neal Davis has nearly 20 years of experience dealing with police officers in arrest situations.
+Neal Davis has over 20 years of experience dealing with police officers in arrest situations.
 Numerous times, Neal Davis has been able to prevent police from filing charges, or he's been able to get existing charges dropped.

 If police have questions for you, you should let Neal Davis help you answer.
 He can properly prepare you for a police interview and be present with you when you speak to police.
 He can intervene with answers or objections when needed to ensure that your statements to police cannot be misrepresented or misconstrued.

 Why Do You Need Professional Legal Help?

 You need such legal help when talking to police because you lack the experience Neal Davis has earned by dealing with police for many years.

 Davis knows that police don't want you to have a lawyer present.
 He knows police may try to persuade you that it's in your best interest to speak to them readily and without having a lawyer.
 Police may tell you that “it doesn't look good” if you get a lawyer.
 This is false.

 Davis also knows that this kind of talk is designed to help the police, not you.
 He knows you should wait and get a knowledgeable defense attorney by your side before making any statements to police.